-Pedagogy Hours Lab session//Demonstration class 3 3 PREAMBLE: The objective of the course is to make the student to estimate the solution of unknown strength and analyse the given organic compound.
-COURSE OUTCOME Unit Hrs / S At the end of the Sem ester, the Students will be able to UNIT 1 CC D1: analy vse and find out the given organic compound and report the 1 45 functional gr oup pres ent in it.
-UNIT 2 CO2 2 : find out the strength of given solution and the weight.
+Pedagogy Pedagogy Hours Lab session//Demonstration class 3 3 PREAMBL PREAMBLE: The objective of the course is to make the student to estimate the solution of unknown sti unknown strength and analyse the given organic compound.
+COURSE OUTCOME At the end of At the end of the Semester, the Students will be able to UNIT 1 CC 1 45 functional gr functional group present in it.
+UNIT 2 CO 2: find ou at the strength of given solution and the weight.
 2 45

-Unit I: QUALITATIVE ANALYSIS
+Unit I:QUALITATIVE ANALYSIS

-Qualitative analysis of an organic compound containing one or two functional groups and confirmation by the preparation of a solid derivative / colour reactions - acids, phenols, aldehydes, primary amines, amides, aliphatic diamide and monosaccharide.
+Qualitative analysis of an organic compoundcontaining one or two functional groups and confirmation by the preparation of a solid derivative / colour reactions - acids, phenols, aldehydes, primary amines, amides, aliphatic diamide and monosaccharide.

-Scheme of valuation: Internal: Analysis = 20 marks
+Scheme of valuation: Internal: Organic Analysis = 20 marks